Rohini1918/mongodbProject/README.md

 # Introduction

-This is an Express Application to get the status of the orders using data from a MongoDB database.
+This is an Express Application to get the status of the card delivery using data from a MongoDB database.

 ## Installation